“I entered to do great things for the Lord and I learned that just living a religious life is a great thing.”

 If you were ever lucky enough to have Sister Lucy Keaney as your nurse, you knew you were in good hands: Your bed was clean and wrinkle-free, your back was rubbed, your teeth were brushed – and Sister Lucy seemed to always come into your room exactly when you needed her.
 What’s more, she had the ability to keep you laughing and could quickly correct an unruly patient down the hall.
 Her reputation as an excellent caregiver grew over her 32 years at St. Mary’s Hospital in Cottonwood and her subsequent seven years of providing in-home care in Portland, Oregon.

 Sister Lucy is survived by her sister, Sr. Madeleine Keaney, CSJ, sister-in-law Mrs. Elisa Maria Keaney, her nephew Steven Keaney, and her monastic community.

-A Rosary Vigil Service was held on Thursday, June 16, 7:00 PM and the funeral liturgy was held on Friday, June 17, 1:30 PM at the Monastery chapel.
+A Rosary Vigil Service will be held on Thursday, June 16, 7:00 PM and the funeral liturgy was will be held on Friday, June 17, 1:30 PM at the Monastery chapel.
 Memorial gifts in Sister Lucy’s honor can be made to the Monastery of St. Gertrude, 465 Keuterville Road, Cottonwood, Idaho, 83522 or online.